 One such impressive building is St Peter’s church which can be seen for miles along the coastline.

 Initially built in 1857 to be a cathedral of the Roman Catholic Church, it never achieved the intended status.
 It remains a twin-spire gothic masterpiece and one of the most magnificent churches in the North East of Scotland.

 The harbour dates back to 1877 and, despite the decline in the Scottish fishing fleets, remains one of the most active in Scotland, with a busy shipyard.

 Portknockie is a small cliff-top fishing village with a history dating back to 1677.
 Today, its harbour is a marina for private boats and hints that it was once a major fishing port in the 19th century.

 One of Moray’s most photographed natural formations, the Bow Fiddle Rock, can be viewed by walking west towards the coastline.
 The unique ‘bow-shaped’ formation is complemented by the dolphins and seabirds that frequent the same waters.

 Boasting an historic pier and harbour designed by Thomas Telford and a railway viaduct that provides stunning backdrop to its Bay, the Royal Burgh of Cullen is a popular tourist destination.

-Sandy beaches, coastal paths and great shops and restaurants ensure a relaxed holiday destination framed by seascapes and rock formations.
+Sandy beaches, coastal paths, great shops, and restaurants ensure a relaxed holiday destination framed by seascapes and rock formations.

 Keith | Tour 4